Washington Greene

 FAQ

-Sales over the past two years have ranged from about $1.12 million to $1.67 million, with a median near $1.28 million.
-It sits at the top of the Robbinsville market.
+Recent BrightMLS closings have run from about $1.1 million to $1.67 million, with a median near $1.28 million.
+Newer and larger homes sell toward the top of that range.

-What types of homes are in Washington Greene?
+What type of homes are in Washington Greene?

 What school district serves Washington Greene?